Faskyy/Web-Chat-/README.md

 4) Basic command line (I used the Mac Terminal, which is available in all OS X versions)

-Original code belongs to @Traversy Media
-This project is submitted here for my own personal reference with a couple of my own edits
+This project is submitted here for my own personal reference with a few edits